openid/eKYC-IDA/openid-advanced-syntax-for-claims.md

 | verified `nationalities` or verified `place_of_birth` are unavailable | `nationalities`, `place_of_birth`, and `custom_paid_claim` are omitted. |

+## OP Metadata

+The OP advertises its capabilities with respect to Selective Abort/Omit in its openid-configuration (see [@!OpenID-Discovery]) using the following new element:

+`selective_abort_omit_supported`: OPTIONAL.
+Boolean value indicating OP support for "Selective Abort/Omit"

 ## Error Handling

 If the `claims` sub-element is empty or if an action is used that is unknown to the OP, the OP MUST abort the transaction with an `invalid_request` error.
 If a case key is used that is unknown to the OP, it MUST be ignored.